royd1990/DeepLearnInfilect/README.md

 In the final layer we have a softmax function.
 It is also shown how we can freeze our model and used it as a serving from tensorflow.
 So that we can access the trained model for predictions.
 It is also shown how to host it as a server.
 Flask is used for that.
 There are other ways of serving models with tensorflow.
 Will be implemented soon.

+A transfer learning solution from VGGNet has been added in a new folder.
+All the data is removed.
+Running the code would automatically incorporate the changes.
+For queries contact roydcat14@gmail.com